-ı.
-Fa cuity Membership at Kennesaw State University 1.3 stitutional Mission Kennesaw State University Vision and Mission Statement - ( ne University System of Georgia The Board of Regents Chancellor Operation of the Board The University System Advisory Council 1.5 1.5 1.5 ; ennesaw State University's Administrative Officers and Organization President President's Cabinet Other Reports to the President Administrative Divisions 1.6 1.6 1.7 ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; Descriptions of Organizational Divisions, Colleges, & Departments Academic Affairs Office Academic Division Office of the Dean of University College Office of the Dean of Graduate College Academic Deans Department Chairs, Directors, and Coordinators College of the Arts Michael J. Coles College of Business The Leland and Clarice Bagwell College of Education WellStar College of Health and Human Services College of Humanities and Social Sciences College of Science and Mathematics The Institute for Global Initiatives Continuing Education Siegel Institute for Ethics, Leadership, and Character Business and Administration Division Student Success and Enrollment Services Division External Affairs Division.
-University Advancement Division Technology and Human Resources Division and Chief Information Officer.
-Officers of General Administration.
-1.8 1.8 1.9 1.10 1.10 1.11 1.15 1.21 1.22 1.25 1.27
+I. Faculty Membership at Kennesaw State University 1.3 II.
+Institutional Mission Kennesaw State University Vision and Mission Statement Ш. The University System of Georgia The Board of Regents Chancellor 1.5 Operation of the Board 1.5 IV.
+Kennesaw State University's Administrative Officers and Organization President 1.6 President's Cabinet Other Reports to the President Administrative Divisions 1.7 V. Descriptions of Organizational Divisions, Colleges, & Departments Academic Affairs Office Academic Division Office of the Dean of University College Office of the Dean of Graduate College Academic Deans Department Chairs, Directors, and Coordinators College of the Arts Michael J. Coles College of Business The Leland and Clarice Bagwell College of Education WellStar College of Health and Human Services College of Humanities and Social Sciences College of Science and Mathematics The Institute for Global Initiatives Continuing Education Siegel Institute for Ethics, Leadership, and Character University Operations Division Student Success and Enrollment Services Division University Advancement Division External Affairs Division Officers of General Administration 1.8 1.8 1.9 1.9 1.10 1.11 1.13 1.15 1.23 1.23 1.23 1.25